sadewole/Agro-geocoder/Readme.md

-# Zicli Shop
+# ***

-Web Application for Mock shop
+Web Application for Mock Market Location

-This file consist of API hosted on Heroku.Its correspinding frontend file can be found at [Front-End](https://github.com/sadewole/Zicli-Synergy-Mock-Shop-Front-End-)
+This file consist of API hosted on Heroku.Its correspinding frontend file can be found at [Front-End](https://github.com/sadewole/Agro-coder-FE)

 ## Prerequisites